futurehood/DeCent-Messenger/README.md

 ## Contribute

-The project is in active development internally and lacks the resources and/or need to consider outside code contributions at this time.
+The project is in active development internally and lacks the resources to consider outside code contributions at this time.
 Instead, interested parties are encouraged to create their own DCNT-compatible, decentralized web applications (DWAs).
 Help build the true Internet.
 For more information on <a href="">DWA development</a>, or the <a href="">DCNT protocol</a>, please visit the respective repositories.

 There may also be a need for help with another aspect of the DeCent project.
-Check the <a href="https://github.com/futurehood/DeCent">main project repository</a> if you're looking for something to help with!
+Check the <a href="https://github.com/futurehood/DeCent">main project repository</a> if you're looking for something to help with.

 ## Support Development

-If you'd like to support the project financially, any help is greatly appreciated.
-Due to privacy concerns and to protect the anonymity of the developer, only accept Bitcoin and Monero are accepted for the time being.
+If you want to support the project financially, it is greatly appreciated.
+To protect the anonymity of the developer, only Bitcoin and Monero are accepted for the time being.

 `BTC: bc1qz9g5zjls3eapjdacwcgadw83apu22hnlwtj0sm`